aspnetboilerplate/aspnetboilerplate/README.md

 ### Framework

 ASP.NET Boilerplate is an application framework built on latest __ASP.NET MVC__ & __Web API__ technologies.
 It makes easy to use dependency injection, logging, validation, exception handling, localization and so on.
-It makes these not only itself but also using most popular framework and libraries
+It makes these not only itself but also using most popular framework and libraries.

 ### Architecture